solomonZero9-dev/ByteMe/README.md

-# कचरा RE Mumbai Waste Management System
+# कचरा RE (Mumbai Waste Management System)

-A modern web-based waste management system designed to optimize waste collection and recycling efforts in Mumbai.
-This platform integrates real-time tracking, analytics, and multilingual support to ensure efficient waste disposal and management.
+A modern web-based waste management system designed to optimize waste collection and recycling efforts in Mumbai, and is targeted for muncipal corporations.
+It integrates real-time tracking, analytics, and multilingual support to ensure efficient waste disposal and management.

 कचरा RE is a smart waste economy platform connecting raddiwalas, government, recyclers, and citizens to turn waste into rewards.
-Here's the link to the mobile counterpart, targeted for users and local raddiwalas:
+Here's the link to the mobile counterpart, targeted for users and local "raddiwalas":

 https://github.com/KausLol/KachraRe-App